MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-wdac.md

 ms.date: 08/26/2022
 ---
 <!-- To do:
- -- call out CIP before using acro > Common Industrial Protocol?
+ -- call out CIP before using acro -->
- -->

 # Windows Defender Application Control for Azure Stack HCI (preview)